JOM Cover | April 2020

 CMSD research has recently highlighted how microstructural features can be altered to systemically tailor the operative nanoscale deformation mechanisms within metallic materials.
 Prof. Tucker’s research group leverages a number of computational methods to research materials and their properties, such as density functional theory, atomistic modeling (e.g., Molecular Dynamics and Statics), phase-field models, and a number of multiscale modeling approaches.
 Beyond those traditional computational methods, Prof. Tucker and his research group also employ innovative post-processing tools for data analysis and visualization, and pursue novel informatics techniques to build predictive methodologies for materials design.

-- CMSD research published in special issue of JOM (Feb 2020)
+- CMSD research published in special issue of JOM and highlighted with the cover image (Feb 2020)

 - Prof. Tucker gives keynote presentation at ICPDF (Jan 2020)